 - Right before you put your tree up, make a fresh cut on the stump about a half-inch from the base so the tree can absorb water properly.

 Permits must be bought before harvesting and are available for purchase from Nov.
-10, 2021, through Jan.
-7, 2022.
+9, 2023, through Jan.
+7, 2024.
 Cutting dates vary based on the harvest location.
-Permits must be purchased ahead of time on recreation.gov, or for Grand County, they can be purchased online or in person (see details below).
+Permits must be purchased ahead of time on recreation.gov, or for Grand County, permits can be purchased online or in person (see details below).

 The historic Christmas tree-cutting location off of Boy Scout Road in the Red Feather Lakes area was impacted by the 2020 Cameron Peak Fire.
-This season, people can cut their own Christmas tree through much of the Canyon Lakes Ranger District’s open portions instead of cutting in one designated area.
+Since 2021, people have been allowed to cut their own Christmas tree through much of the Canyon Lakes Ranger District’s open portions instead of cutting in one designated area.
 Here is the map for cutting boundaries for the Canyon Lakes Ranger District.
-Purchase you permit online.
+Purchase your permit online.

 Christmas tree cutting is allowed through much of the Sulphur Ranger District except closure areas, wilderness areas and the Fraser Experimental Forest.
 Here is the map for cutting boundaries for the Sulphur Ranger District.